Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average days below previous high of 361 days in the last 5 years of DocuSign, we see it is relatively larger, thus worse in comparison to the benchmark SPY (118 days)
+• Looking at average days under water in of 228 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (47 days).

 Performance (YTD)